nikhil8182/daily_sales/README.md

 # Install Python, pip, git, and other dependencies
 sudo apt install -y python3-pip python3-venv git nginx

-# Install PostgreSQL if you want to use it instead of SQLite
-sudo apt install -y postgresql postgresql-contrib
 ```

 #### 4. Clone the Repository